onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Organizing the worlds information leads to global governance and if you’re not gonna fulfil your mission then somebody else will
 Organizing the worlds information is a political project on the global level

+how do we engineer/manufacture legitimate consent?

-Superintelligence is intelligently networking intelligence
+Superintelligence is intelligently networking intelligence Collective Superintelligence

 The way we do economics and governance is a joke